MrElyazid/kiwix_racer/README.md

 A wikiracing game where the goal is to go from a wikipedia article X to another Y in the quickest way possible.

-The game uses data from [Kiwix Library](https://library.kiwix.org/#lang=eng&category=wikipedia) and has three main features :
+The game uses wikipedia REST api for fetching the articles and a modern build of the [six degrees of wikipedia](https://github.com/jwngr/sdow) database for visualization and path finiding.

 - Singleplayer : the user chooses a starting and a target article or just chooses them randomly and enters a game.